-Don’t jump into it though assuming that just having the courage to pursue a different path is the only thing that matters, while everything else are just small details that can be worked out afterwards.
+Don’t jump into it though assuming that just having the courage to pursue a different path is the only thing that matters, while everything else is just small detail that can be worked out afterwards.

 Everyone needs to pay the bills after all and just leaving your job to start a blog you have thought about is not very responsible in most cases.

-My recommendation is to keep your day job but start working seriously on your blog in your free time (or in the working hours if you can get away with it 😀).
+My recommendation is to keep your day job but start working seriously on your idea in your free time (or in the working hours if you can get away with it ?).